 Jenna was hesitant.
 She had vacation time and her boss at the credit union was very supportive and concerned about her situation.
 It was a near certainty that she would approve the time off.
 But a cruise?
 Such a luxury seemed almost obscene considering the trouble she was facing.
 But then again.
 Fourteen days without having to hide, look over her shoulder, be constantly on edge would be heaven.

 “How much?” she finally said.
 Then, “I’m in.”

 Jenna packed in her apartment on Thursday night with a State Trooper guarding her.
-She realized she hadn’t obsessed about Dusty for several hours and was actually starting to feel a little happy again.
+She realized she hadn’t obsessed about Dusty for several hours and was feeling a little happy again.
 Just one more day to go.

 “That asshole needs to get shot, and not in the leg,” she said.
 “You’re doing the right thing to get out of town for a few weeks.
-Send me a post card.
-I can stick it on my refrigerator as inspiration to get back into my bikini.”
+Send me a postcard.
+I can stick it on my refrigerator as my inspiration to get back into my bikini.”

 As they watched the camera footage, Dusty seemed to wind down his rant and give up.
 He turned as if to leave, but it was just a feint.
 He swung back around with a roundhouse punch aimed at the first security officer’s jaw.
 The officer reacted in time and only got a glancing blow.
 Immediately the guards jumped on Dusty, taking him to the floor.
-In no time he was cuffed, screaming obscenities and Jenna’s name, waiting for the police to come pick him up.
+In no time they cuffed him, with him screaming obscenities and Jenna’s name, waiting for the police to come pick him up.
 Jenna revised her estimation of Dusty.
 Looks like he is stupid, after all.
 Well, she thought, this will keep him tied up until tomorrow.
-It looks like I’ll get away, after all.
+It looks like I will get away.